thaibault/weboptimizer/readme.md

 Features
 --------

-- Complete and flexible configured Wrapper for webpack with many automatically determined pre configuration.
+- Complete and flexible configured Wrapper for **webpack** with many automatically determined pre configuration.
-- Completely adaptable for your needs.
+- **Completely** adaptable for your needs.
-- Specially and automatically targets library and web bundle building out of the box.
+- Targets library and web bundle building out of the box.
-- Only one configuration file (your already existing package.json) for all needed customisations.
+- Only one configuration file (your already existing **package.json**) for all needed customisations.
-- Many needed uses-cases are preconfigured and mostly works out of the box for your project.
+- Many needed uses-cases are **preconfigured** and mostly works out of the box for your project.
     - **API-Documentation** generation
     - Polymorphic **testing** on dom in browsers and/or in node through webOptimizer/browserAPI
     - **Linting** and **TypeChecking** with Flow
     - Preconfigured **preprocessing** for CSS (PostCSS), JavaScript (Babel, Flow)
-    - Preconfigured **postprocessing* for CSS (Minification), JavaScript (Minification), Images (Compression)
+    - Preconfigured **postprocessing** for CSS (Minification), JavaScript (Minification), Images (Compression)
     - Various pre configured and adaptable implemented concepts for building development-, production-, testing- and/or vendor **bundles**.
-    - Support for building **libraries** with well defined (UMD) external dependencies (preconfigred extensable weback configuration)
+    - Support for building **libraries** with well defined (UMD) external dependencies (preconfigred extendable weback configuration)
     - Support for building and **shimming** a whole package managed application structure to build for various target environments like browsers or node (preconfigred extensable weback configuration)
-    - Generic management for dealing with **DLL-Bundle** to speed up any workflows:
+    - Generic management for dealing with **DLL-Bundle** to speed up any
-      Each (pre-)defined chunk can be outsourced to a DLL-Bundle in a complete delclarative and generic way.
+      workflows: Each (pre-)defined chunk can be outsourced to a DLL-Bundle in a complete delclarative and generic way.
     - Generic support for all known **favicon** types using only one png file as source (watching, compressing and auto-generating is integrated)
     - Brings **offline** support though service worker and/or html5 manifest to